decfpc/DelphiEncryptionCompendium/README.md

  ## Library overview
 DEC mainly consists of the following units:
 * CPU.pas: Queries information about an x86-based processor (Win32/Win64 only).
-* CRC.pas: Cyclic Redundance Check implementation for many common lengths and polynomials.
+* DECCRC.pas: Cyclic Redundance Check implementation for many common lengths and polynomials.
 * DECCipher.pas: Implementation of symmetric ciphers and most common operation modes.
 * DECFmt.pas: Formatting classes for all common data formats.
 * DECHash.pas: Implementation of hash functions.